-High school students are eligible to earn the Veterinary Assistant (VA) title by completing 200 hours of education/coursework and an apprenticeship (225 hours, clinical or non-clinical) under professional supervision.
-Coursework and Apprenticeship hours must be completed on or before August 31 of the students graduating year.
+High school students are eligible to earn the Veterinary Assistant (VA) title by completing 200 hours of education/coursework and an apprenticeship (225 clinical hours) under professional supervision.

 Step 1: Determine which career track(s) to teach.